5jayarama/BGP-Router/README.md

-Project 3 - BGP Router
+BGP Router

 Three classes:
 Router
-The router is our main class, this is where the code is run, where messages are handled and most of level 1 to 5 tests' code happens.
+The router is the main class, this is where the code is run, where the connection is established and the messages are sorted by BGP routing policies/protocols.
 Here is a basic procedure of how a every message is handled:
 1. the code goes through the run function where it is decoded and handle_message is called
 2. the code goes through handle_message, which directs the message to the respective function based on the message "type"